Last Updated on

 Got a hobby and you want to share it with the world?
 Why not livestream it?
 With our beginner’s guidebook, you’ll be well prepared to livestream.

 For the uninitiated, Livestreaming is a way to connect to a group of people through a live video and audio stream.
 There are many factors that go into livestreaming, and we plan to cover them all here.
-This guidebook will be updated frequently and will act as a compendium of sorts to Streamer’s Haven’s content.
+This guidebook will be updated frequently and will act as a compendium of sorts to all of our content.

 Learning the ropes of a Livestream